-Facilitator : S. Emsaki
+Facilitated by: S. Emsaki

 Emsaki is an interdisciplinary artist and educator based in Brooklyn, NY.
 They hold an MFA from Yale University and a BA from the University of California, Berkeley, and are a recent alum of the Whitney Museum Independent Study Program.

-Emsaki is currently a Studio Program Artist in Residence at Smack Mellon and the 2024–25 recipient of the Helen Frankenthaler Foundation Residency at the International Studio & Curatorial Program in Brooklyn, NY.
+Emsaki is currently an Artist in Residence at Smack Mellon and the 2024–25 recipient of the Helen Frankenthaler Foundation Residency at the International Studio & Curatorial Program in Brooklyn, NY.
 They have attended residencies and fellowships at Blazing Star Press, Williams College, MA; Yaddo, Saratoga Springs, NY; Fine Arts Work Center, Provincetown, MA; Atlantic Center for the Arts, New Smyrna Beach, FL; The Institute of Contemporary Arts & Paul Mellon Center, London, UK, among others.

-"In addition to attending eleven residencies and fellowships, I have worked as an applications and jury manager and reviewed over 1,500 applications.
-In the workshop, I share everything I've learned about making a solid application that stands out."
+In addition to attending eleven residencies and fellowships, Emsaki has served as an applications jury manager, program coordinator, and reviewed over 1,500 applications.
+In the workshop, they share tips and advice on making a solid application that stands out.

 Takeaways: